Introducing One-Click Database Forking in Timescale

 [Note: This blog post was originally published in December 2021 and updated in March 2022 to reflect new functionality released as part of #AlwaysBeLaunching Cloud Week 🐯 ☁️.]

-We’re excited to continue #AlwaysBeLaunching MOAR Edition—a week full of exciting new features for Timescale Cloud, bringing you MOAR features that make Timescale Cloud even MOAR worry-free, scalable, and flexible!
+We’re excited to continue #AlwaysBeLaunching MOAR Edition—a week full of exciting new features for Timescale, bringing you MOAR features that make Timescale even MOAR worry-free, scalable, and flexible!

-Today, we’re releasing improved one-click database forking in Timescale Cloud, with new functionality that allows you to easily spin up forks— identical copies of your database—but now with different resource configurations (CPU, memory, or disk) than the primary database.
+Today, we’re releasing improved one-click database forking in Timescale, with new functionality that allows you to easily spin up forks— identical copies of your database—but now with different resource configurations (CPU, memory, or disk) than the primary database.

 Database forking is useful for dev, test, and staging environments, including testing for performance regression, application changes, or safe database upgrades.
 It similarly allows you to easily evaluate the impact of schema, index, or configuration changes outside your production database.
 That is, forks help grow your confidence with any in-place production changes.

-To fork a service in Timescale Cloud, follow these simple steps:
+To fork a service in Timescale, follow these simple steps:

 - Select the database service you’d like to fork.